-Information regarding rights and obligations attached to shares are set forth in Note 15 of the consolidated financial statements.
+Information regarding rights and obligations attached to shares are set forth in Note 15 on pages 182 to 184.

 Shares in the Ryanair employee share schemes carry no control rights and shares are only issued (and gain voting rights) when options are exercised by employees.